ple1n/organic/guide.md

     - 2nd generation NSAIDs
         - _Celecoxib_
     - Don't be fooled by the momentum of popular choice of _Diclofenac_ and the like.
 Just go for 2nd gen.
-- Fatigue
-    - Rapamycin, almost a meme drug that has very diverse effects, including epigenetics, immune system.
-    - Allopurinol.
-Inhibits uric acid production when fructose is taken.
-UA is speculated to cause mitochondrial dysfunction follow fructose consumption.

 ### Hormonal therapy